Womb cancer tests

 At the hospital

 If your doctor is at all concerned, they will ask you to go to the hospital for tests.
 The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb (an endometrial biopsy).
 Your doctor sends the tissue to the lab, where it is closely checked for cancerous cells, or cells that look abnormal in any way.
 There are different ways to take these biopsies.
-You might have an aspiration biopsy, a hysteroscopy, a D and C or other tests.
+You might have an aspiration biopsy, a hysteroscopy, dilatation and curettage (a D and C) or other tests.

 While you are waiting for results, it may help to talk to a close friend or relative about how you are feeling.
 Or you may want to contact a support group to talk to someone who has been through similar experiences.

-If you have any health worries, you will usually see your family doctor first, who will ask you about your general health and examine you.
+If you have any health worries, you will usually see your family doctor (GP) first.
+They will ask you about your general health and examine you.
 If you have symptoms that may be caused by womb cancer, your GP may ask about your family history of cancer.
-Your doctor may ask you to give blood and urine samples for testing.
+They may ask you to give blood and urine samples for testing.

-Your GP will probably then do a pelvic examination to check your womb, vagina, ovaries, bladder.
+Your GP will probably then do a pelvic examination to check your womb, vagina, ovaries and bladder.
 This is sometimes called an internal.
 You lie on your back on a couch with your feet drawn up and your knees apart.
 Your doctor will then put one or two gloved fingers into your vagina and at the same time press down on your abdomen with the other hand.
+As part of the examination, your doctor may check your rectum (back passage).
+For this, you will lie on your side.
 The doctor will feel for any lumps or changes in size or shape.
 If any part of your reproductive system is enlarged, or if a lump of any kind is there, the doctor should be able to feel it.
-Your doctor may also examine your rectum (back passage).
-For this you will lie on your side.

 The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb (an endometrial biopsy).
 The tissue sample is sent to the lab where it is closely checked for cancerous cells, or cells that look abnormal in any way.